ueewbdy93/wedding-screen/README.md

+# TL;DR

+1. `git clone https://github.com/ueewbdy93/wedding-screen.git && cd wedding-screen && git submodule update --init`
+2. in wedding-screen: `npm install && npm run build`
+3. in wedding-screen/frontend: `npm install && npm run build`
+4. in wedding-screen: `npm run start`
+5. now open browser to http://localhost:5566 for client, http://localhost:5566/admin-index.html (password: happy) for admin

 # About

-A wedding activity website implemented by a happy programming couple `dy93` and `ueewbd` ❤️.
+A wedding activity website implemented by a happy programmer couple [dy93](https://github.com/dy93) and [ueewbd](https://github.com/ueewbd) ❤️.

-There are two modes: `slideshow` and `game`.
+There are two modes and a admin page

+1. _slideshow_ mode:

-In `slideshow` mode, users can see wedding pictures and leave messages.
+    Users can see wedding pictures and leave bullet comments.
-The messages would fly from right to left of the screen in every round of slideshow.
+2. _game_ mode:

-The `game` mode was inspired by [Kahoot!](https://kahoot.com/welcomeback/), but we implemented it to meet our need.
+    This mode was inspired by [Kahoot!](https://kahoot.com/welcomeback/).
+Since Kahoot does not let user to see option contents when answering questions on their phone, so we implement our version to meet this requirement.
+3. _admin_ page:

-Also, there is an admin site which allow admin user to switch between slideshow and game modes and control game state.
+    Admin can switch between modes and control the game state.

 The whole service consists of two projects: [wedding-screen](https://github.com/ueewbdy93/wedding-screen) and [wedding-screen-frontend](https://github.com/ueewbdy93/wedding-screen-frontend).
-The formmer is responsible for server side and another is for client side.
+The former is responsible for back-end and another is for front-end.
-And we set `wedding-screen-frontend` a *git submodule* of `wedding-screen`
+We manage *wedding-screen-frontend* as a git submodule of *wedding-screen*.

 # Prerequisite

 - Nodejs 8
-- Knowlege of typescript
-- Knowlege of create-react-app, react, redux, redux-thunk, redux-saga
-- Knowlege of websocket

 # Start